danburonline/spatial-place/docs/documentation/jekyll.md

 ---
 layout: default
-title: Documentation / TypeDoc
+title: Jekyll
 description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
-permalink: /documentation/typedoc
+permalink: /documentation/jekyll
 ---

-## TypeDoc
+## Jekyll

 More information will follow.